 Recall that Prediction 2 was that offline prices for local interest books should be relatively high and that differences between the offline and online price distributions should not be as pronounced.
 We argued that the highest-value match for a title like The Mount Vernon Street Warrens: A Boston Story, 1860-1910 might well be a tourist who has just walked into a Boston used bookstore looking for something to read that evening.
 Consistent with this presumption, we will show here that offline prices for local interest titles look more like the online prices we saw in the previous section.
-Accordingly, offline stores may already have been achieving levels of match quality comparable to what the Internet makes possible for standard books, and the incremental gains from also listing books on the Internet may not be so large.
+Accordingly, offline stores may already have been achieving levels of match quality comparable to what the internet makes possible for standard books, and the incremental gains from also listing books on the internet may not be so large.
 Our sample contains 158 titles which we classified as being of "local interest" and which did not meet our threshold for being labeled as "popular."
 The mean offline price for these titles is \$18.86.
 Average online prices are again higher, but the proportional increase in prices is much smaller: the mean across titles of the mean online price is \$27.82.
-A nearly 50% increase is substantial, but much less than a 315% increase.
-Figure 5 provides striking visual evidence of the predicted patterns.
-The distribution of offline prices in the left panel looks very different from the the corresponding figure for standard titles (in the left panel of Figure 3).
+A nearly 50% increase is substantial, but much less than a 315% increase.42 Figure 4 provides striking visual evidence of the predicted patterns.
+The distribution of offline prices, again the clear bars outlined in black, looks very different from the the corresponding histogram for standard titles in Figure 2.
 Instead, the distribution shares several features with the distribution of online prices for standard titles: the largest number of prices fall in the \$7.50-\$9.99 bin; and there is a substantial upper tail of prices including 26 books with prices from \$20 to \$49.99, and nine books with prices above \$50.
-Comparing the left and right panels we see that the distribution of online prices does again have a thicker upper tail, but, consistent with Prediction 2, the online-offline difference is not nearly as large.
+Comparing the outlined and gray bars in this figure, we see that the distribution of online prices does again have a thicker upper tail, but, consistent with Prediction 2, the online-offline difference is not nearly as large.
 The online distribution also has a slightly higher percentage of listings at prices below \$5, but there is nothing to suggest that the competition effect is very strong.